 In 2003 the Michigan Department of Environmental Quality conducted a source water assessment for the City of Grant and determined the City's three wells possess a low susceptibility for contamination.
 The City of Grant's water comes from three municipal wells sunk to depths of 307 feet.
 The underground source of water is called the Pleistocene Glacial Drift Aquifer.
 As water is pumped from the aquifer, chlorine is added to ensure that the water is disinfected and to protect from microbial contaminants.
 The wells consist of two 10-inch production wells capable of producing 400 gallons of water per minute (gpm) each, and a 6-inch backup well, which will supply 150 gpm.
 The wells are powered by electricity, with a 300-kilowatt diesel fueled generator for electrical backup.
-They are located in Grant Township on city owned property, with the surrounding land and its access restricted to avoid activity that could lead to contamination of the water supply.
+They are located in Grant Township on City owned property, with the surrounding land and its access restricted to avoid activity that could lead to contamination of the water supply.
+The City of Grant's wellhead protection program is in place to help reduce this risk.